jappeace/cut-the-crap/Readme.md

 as cutting out segments where audio levels are below a treshold.

+### Track hackery

++ It should be possible to specify one audio output as command track, eg it will be possible to use that to detect interesting parts.
++ Another track would be background and won't be accelerated at all.
+  In the end it just get's cut of how far it is.

+This way we get good music and interesting stream.
+Another idea is to remix an entirely different source of music into the video, so we can play copyrighted music on stream and youtube friendly music on youtube.

 # Resoures

 ## I found a project that does it for me~